 Depending on the exact timing of Brexit, it is possible that the reforms currently being undertaken as part of the Digital Single Market (DSM) initiative will not be implemented into UK law, or if they are implemented, that they will not be maintained.
 One of the reforms under the DSM project is the review of and revisions to the current Regulatory Framework.
 In September 2016, the Commission published its proposals for a new EU Directive (the European Electronic Communications Code or "ECC") that would repeal and replace the existing Directives of the Regulatory Framework.
 These proposals address a number of important issues, including access to network infrastructure, the regulation of new services and technologies such as over-the-top ("OTT") services and spectrum assignment and management.
 The former EU Commissioner for the Digital Economy and Society, Gunther Oettinger, has stated that the Commission would like to see the ECC enacted into EU law by the end of 2017.
-Assuming that the UK government invokes Article 50 TEU at the end of March 2017 and Brexit takes effect in March 2019, it is uncertain whether the ECC will have been required to be implemented into national law by the time of Brexit, whether or not the UK will choose to transpose it early into UK law, and whether or not the government will include the content of the ECC at UK level in the planned "Great Repeal Bill".
+Since the UK government invoked Article 50 TEU at the end of March 2017 and assuming therefore that Brexit takes effect in March 2019, it is uncertain whether the ECC will have been required to be implemented into national law by the time of Brexit, whether or not the UK will choose to transpose it early into UK law, and whether or not the government will include the content of the ECC at UK level in the planned "Great Repeal Bill".
 In the same manner, the Directives planned under the DSM project concerning contracts for the supply of digital content and for the online and distance sales of goods may not find their way into UK law or may not be retained under UK law, depending on the required national implementation dates of the eventual Directives and the date that Brexit takes effect.
 These measures are currently seen as consumer-friendly and as relatively onerous for businesses.
 Similar considerations apply to other customer protection orientated reforms contained in the DSM initiative, and specifically those that will be legislated for as EU Regulations rather than Directives.
 A good example here is the proposed Regulation on the cross-border portability of online content services.
 It is possible that this will be adopted and brought into force, having direct applicability as a Regulation, before a UK exit date.
 The Regulation will then automatically cease to apply upon the UK ceasing to be an EU Member State.
 This may be welcomed by media rights holders (licensors) but unwelcome to consumers and users of online content.

 A further area where there could be some divergence between the UK and the EU is spectrum management and assignment.
 Following Brexit, the UK will no longer be subject to Commission decisions and initiatives on the harmonisation of spectrum allocations and use across the EU.
 It will, however, continue to cooperate with other Member States on some of these issues through membership of other organisations, including the European Conference of Telecommunications and Postal Administrations or CEPT.